david9991/plcc-plugin/README.md

   - HCFA PLCs (R8A, R8C, Q5... with specific firmware)
   - Linux (amd64)
   - WebAssembly
+- Edge Controller support:
+    - HCFA Q5 as Edge Controller (The firmware will be released soon)
+    - Raspberry Pi 4B as Edge Controller (The image will be released soon)
 - A simple Testing Framework.

 ## Recommended color themes for the semantic highlighting feature: